porsche-design-system/porsche-design-system/packages/components/src/components/tabs-bar/tabs-bar.examples.md

 which points to the corresponding `id` of the `tabpanel`.
 The content placeholder needs the `role="tabpanel"` and the attribute `aria-labelledby` which points to the unique id of the corresponding tab (`aria-controls`).

 You must also take care of the focus handling of the tabpanel.
-Therefor the active tab panel must have an `tabindex="0"` to receive keyboard focus and the focus indicator must be styled accordingly.
+Therefore the active tab panel must have an `tabindex="0"` to receive keyboard focus and the focus indicator must be styled accordingly.
 Use the provided [focus style](styles/focus) like this:

 ```